What if I arrive early or depart late? Can you arrange extra nights’ lodging? Is there a single-room option?

 Where do I obtain a visa?

 You get your visa on arrival at the airport.
-Please bring three passport-size photos of yourself to Nepal, one to submit with your visa application, and two others for trekking permits.
+Please bring three passport-size photos of yourself to Nepal, one to submit with your visa application, and four others for trekking permits, trekking agreement firm & trekking certificate.
 The visa, which is good for 30 days, costs $40.
 You can extend it later if you want.